BAJAJ FINSERV DIRECT LIMITED

 1. Operating Cash Flow (OCF)

-Cash generated from core business operations.
+Cash generated or used in core business operations.

 2. Investing Cash Flow (ICF)